Farmland Preservation: Condos or Corn?

 New concept of agriculture

 But even if the public sector were to reform, what about the private sector?
 The fact is that there is no such thing as a truly private sector when it comes to land.
 Although government may directly account for a modest share of development, it influences the real estate market profoundly, if indirectly, through its zoning, planning, taxation, and public improvements policies.
-A recent U.S. General Accounting Office report of federal housing policies since 1935 confirmed what planners and land economists have been saying for years, namely that subsidized mortgages have, by making new housing cheaper to build, done for the suburban ranch house what Johnny Appleseed did for apple trees.
+A recent U.S. General Accounting Office report of federal housing policies since 1935 offered a good example.
+By making new housing cheaper to build, federally subsidized mortgages have (as planners and land economists have been saying for years) done for the suburban ranch house what Johnny Appleseed did for apple trees.

 Illinois agriculture officials agree that their state's current farmland preservation program is pretty good, considering.
 Gov. James R. Thompson's executive order of July 1980 requiring program reviews of key state agencies has been widely studied, even copied in other states.
 But those officials also admit that the best such program belongs to Wisconsin.